 Let $\bar{e},\bar{g},\bar{h}$ denote the maps $e,g,h$ pulled back from $Y$ to $Y-U$.
 Let $\bar{h}'$ denote the base change of $\bar{h}$ from $Y$ to $X$.
 Then, as above, we have $\bar{g}=\bar{h}'\circ\bar{e}$.
 Since $\bar{h}$ is universally injective, so is $\bar{h}'$.
 Combining this with the fact that $\bar{g}$ is universally injective, implies that $\bar{e}$ is as well (EGA I 3.5.6--7~\cite{EGA-no.4}).
 Finally $\bar{e}$ is surjective since $\bar{h}'$ is injective and $\bar{g}$ is surjective. \end{proof}

-\begin{theorem} For any \'etale map $\varphi\:A\to B$ and any element $n\in\nset$, the induced map $W_{n}(\varphi)\:W_{n}(A)\to W_{n}(B)$ is \'etale. \end{theorem}
+\begin{theorem} For any \'etale map $\varphi\:A\to B$ and any element $n\in\nset$, the induced map $W_{R,\ptst,n}(\varphi)\:W_{R,\ptst,n}(A)\to W_{R,\ptst,n}(B)$ is \'etale. \end{theorem}

 \begin{proof} By~\ref{cor:witt-iterate-generalized}, it is enough to assume $\ptst$ consists of a single maximal ideal $\m$.
 Also, it will simplify notation if we assume $\m$ is principal, generated by an element $\pi$.
 We may do this by by~\ref{pro:Zariski-localization-on-R} and because it is enough to show \'etaleness after applying $R_{\m}\tn_R\vbl$ and $R[1/\m]\tn_R\vbl$.
 Let us write $W_n=W_{R,\ptst,n}$.

 We will reason by induction on $n$, the case $n=0$ being clear because $W_0$ is the identity functor.
 So from now on, assume $n\geq 1$.

 Let $\wpre_n(A)$ denote the image of $\alpha_n\:W_n(A)\to W_{n-1}(A)\times A$, and let $\alphapre_n$ denote the induced injection $\wpre_n(A)\to W_{n-1}(A)\times A$.
 Define $\wpre_n(B)$ and $\alphapre_n$ for $B$ similarly.